sparkflows/sparkflows-docs/docs/aws/user-guide/copy-to-s3.rst

-Copy files to S3 with aws-cli
+Copy files to S3 with AWS-CLI
 ===========

 This document serves as a guide to describe the process when you want to upload multiple files from your laptop to an S3 bucket.
-Follow the below steps for copying files to an S3 bucket using AWS-CLI.
+Follow the steps below to copy files to an S3 bucket with the use of AWS-CLI.

 1. *Install AWS-CLI on machine if not already installed*
 2. *Configure AWS Credentials*